Bandar Bukit Tinggi: Administration

-Location and connectivity
+Transport

-The integrated township development of Bandar Bukit Tinggi in Klang is located strategically just 50 km west of Kuala Lumpur and 30 km from Petaling Jaya.
+The integrated township development of Bandar Bukit Tinggi in Klang is located 50 km west of Kuala Lumpur and 30 km from Petaling Jaya.
 It is accessible via major highways of which the nearest is the KESAS highway.
 The upcoming West Coast Expressway (WCE) will also be built next to the township.

-In terms of Internet connectivity, the township is fully connected to the national high-speed broadband (HSBB) grid on fibre optic lines.
 Bukit Tinggi is serviced by public bus service providers with direct route to the Klang town centre, Kuala Lumpur, Banting and the Kuala Lumpur International Airport.

 By August 2020, Bukit Tinggi will also be connected to the RM 9 billion LRT 3 rail line, with 2 elevated LRT stations (Tesco Bukit Tinggi station and AEON Bukit Tinggi station) located in the mature township, serving as a major component to the Klang Valley Public Transport System.